 6. Ask them if they have any concerns

-Include that it’s okay for them to reach out to you if they don't understand something, or have any issues.
-You can include some contact numbers for them to choose from, or even add your personal number so that they can text or call you if problems arise.
+Gauge how they're feeling now, and see what you can do to improve the experience moving forward.
+You can include some contact numbers for them to choose from or even add your personal number so that they can text or call you if problems arise.

 Bringing a new team member aboard shouldn’t be boring or rigid.
-Have some fun and spread the cheer to your new hires while at it.
-The most important thing is to ensure that your welcome email makes your new employee excited to hit the ground running, and contributes to an amazing onboarding experience for them.
+Have some fun and make sure your new hires do too!
+All that matters is that your employees are excited (dare we say... ecstatic?) to get started and prepared to hit the ground running.